Mike Tyson full body workout proves bodyweight exercises are all you need

 Mike Tyson must be using more modern and sophisticated methods in 2020 but back in the day he mainly used calisthenics – aka bodyweight exercises – to get his trademark 'broad as a semi-truck' body.
-Tyson was and still is muscular, agile and seriously fast.
-And maybe you can be too, if you follow The Mike Tyson Bodyweight Workout.
+Tyson was, and seemingly still is, muscular, agile and seriously mean.
+And maybe you can be too, if you follow this Mike Tyson Bodyweight Workout.

 • Want neck strength like Tyson?
 Use THIS unconventional bodyweight move